-The website has a handy tool which allows you to compare the cost of living with any major town or city across the world!
+The website has a handy tool that allows you to compare the cost of living with any major town or city across the world!

 This will give you a great insight into the different prices you can expect to pay when living in Bournemouth.

 Schools in Bournemouth